npm/tink/README.md

 ### Contributing

-The crux team enthusiastically welcomes contributions and project participation!
+The tink team enthusiastically welcomes contributions and project participation!
 There's a bunch of things you can do if you want to contribute!
 The [Contributor Guide](CONTRIBUTING.md) has all the information you need for everything from reporting bugs to contributing entire new features.
 Please don't